hazeez/study/docs/statistics/Inferential_stats_basics.md

 CI = [3.89, 4.23]
 $$

-### Additional material
+!!!
+Note "Additional material"

 	What happens to confidence interval as confidence level changes?
 Refer to [this article](../../exercises/exercise06) for the answer.

 ## Z-Score

-Z-score denotes the number of units of standard deviation from the mean the data point is.
+Z-score denotes the _number of units of standard deviation from the mean_ the data point is.

 A Z-score will also help in finding the probability i.e. area under the curve of where the data point would fall in the normal distribution